What’s the difference between a coupe and a hatchback, and is one better than the other? Find out in our coupe vs hatchback comparison guide.

 Many coupes have only two seats for the driver and a passenger, though it’s not uncommon for them to also have a pair of rear seats for additional passengers.

-Many sports cars fit this definition, including iconic models such as the Porsche 911, Chevrolet Corvette, and Ford Mustang, as well as newer entries such as the Toyota Supra, and Nissan GT-R. Nearly every supercar and hypercar is also a coupe.
+Many sports cars fit this definition, including iconic models such as the Porsche 911, Chevrolet Corvette, and Ford Mustang, as well as newer entries such as the Toyota Supra, and Nissan GT-R. All supercars and hypercars are also a coupe.

 If you want to learn more about coupes, read our detailed coupe buying guide.